 Not just the obvious here… but think and talk about your family and parenting principles – ideally before starting a family, so that you share an understanding about how you each feel about bringing up children and how you will ensure you can work together as a team.
 Similarly, it’s best to consider the possibility that with the best will in the world, conception might not be straightforward.
 Have you considered how that might impact your relationship?

-Explore helps young people discuss, evaluate and explore long-term positive, healthy relationships within the context of marriage.
-It relies on a constant supply of volunteer couples to join them at the workshops in schools.
+Explore helps young people discuss, evaluate and explore long-term positive, healthy relationships.
+It relies on a constant supply of volunteer couples to join them at their workshops in schools.
 If you are open to explaining your own marriage story to young people, to help prepare them for important relationships, then please get in touch.
 You can find out more here www.explorerelationships.org.uk